Are you planning a trip to Turkey?

 One day in Istanbul, we booked a cruise up the Bosphorus Canal on the official public passenger ferry (Sehir Hatlari).

-The Bosphorus ferry is more fun and atmospheric!
+The Bosphorus ferry is lots of fun and very atmospheric!

 It’s like a hop-on, hop-off boat ride, allowing you to get off at various stops to see palaces and other sights, then jump back on the ferry again.